akveo/nebular/docs/articles/nebular-themes-tutorial-basic.md

 }
 ```

-As soon as we add Router to module let's update `app/app.component.ts` `template` like this:
+As soon as we have added Router to the module let's update `app/app.component.ts` `template` like this:
 ```typescript
 import { Component } from '@angular/core';